-- Note: These connectors are identified as EXT 1 through EXT22 in the I/O module configuration menus and are labeled 1 though 22 (from top to bottom) on the switch. - One 9600 baud RS-232 serial port connector for console port use (management purposes) only.
+- · Fourteen SFP+ port connectors to attach SFP+ modules.
+These connectors are identified as ports EXT1 through EXT14 in the I/O-module configuration menus and are labeled 1 through 14 (from top to bottom) on the switch.
+For further details, see "Port status LEDs" on page 18. - Two QSFP+ port connectors that can be used as eight SFP+ ports.
+For further details, see "Port status LEDs" on page 18. - One RS-232 serial port connector for console port use (management purposes) only.
 This connector is located near the bottom of the switch panel, just above the management (Mgmt) port.
-Do not attach any devices to this connector other than the serial access cable option specified for the switch, as described in "Cabling the switch and the SFP+ and QSFP+ modules" on page 13. - One 1 Gb RJ-45 Ethernet port connector.
-Do not attach any devices to this connector other than when using an industry standard CAT5 cable.
+Do not attach any devices to this connector other than the serial access cable option specified for the switch, as described in "Cabling the switch and the SFP+ and QSFP+ modules" on page 13. - One RJ-45 Ethernet port connector.
+Do not attach any devices to this connector other than when using an industry standard Cat5 cable.
 This connector is identified as port EXTM in the I/O-module configuration menus and is labeled Mgmt on the switch.